 - 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
 Preferably, an oral exam will take place with two examiners and anyhow when it is requested by the student.
-A request to this end has to be submitted to the lecturer at least 7 days before the exam. - 3.
-Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
+A request to this end has to be submitted to the lecturer at least 7 days before the exam.
+In the event of unforeseen circumstances or measures, as a result of COVID-19, the oral examination can be administered by a single examiner, in which case the oral exam is recorded on sound and/or image. - Oral examinations are announced publicly, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
 The student must be able to provide proof of identity prior to an oral examination.